 After the first few field trips to the same museums, it seems like your available selection of local road trips can grow a little stale.
 There are always new, exciting, and weird things to discover, however.
-In case you’ve grown bored with your typical haunts, here are some places to visit in Pennsylvania that will leave you wondering how you never knew they were there in the first place.
+In case you’ve grown bored with your typical haunts, here are eight hidden gems in Pennsylvania that will leave you wondering how you never knew they were there in the first place.

 We’re having a tough time deciding which place to visit first.
 What are your favorite hidden gems in Pennsylvania?
 Let us know in the comments!
 If you like discovering hidden gems restaurants, you’ll love Richland Railroad Diner.